Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.2.7 PGN 65281: GPS Control
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Manufacturer proprietary message used to enable or disable the GPS through the NMEA2000 interface.
+ANELLO proprietary message used to enable or disable the GPS through the NMEA2000 interface.

 +---+------------+----------------------------------+------+----------------+
 | # | Field      | Description                      | Unit | Type           |